 The federal government also has extensive buildings that it owns that could be sold off.
 I have no doubt that there are enough buildings that are either vacant or could be made vacant that the U.S. could sell for a hundred billion dollars.

 We also own a lot of military stuff.
-From time to time the U.S. has sold arms to its allies, so this proposal is nothing new, except for the scale of it.
+From time to time the U.S. has sold arms to its allies (and its enemies), so this proposal is nothing new, except for the scale of it.
 We have all those military bases we are closing and we really don’t need all of this stuff.
 We could even sell some of our old aircraft carriers, tanks, and planes to our allies.
 A hundred billion here, a hundred billion there, pretty soon we are talking about some real money.

-If the U.S. started generating $1 trillion surpluses instead of $500 Billion deficits, and jump started paying off our debt with 2 trillion in asset sales, we could be debt free in roughly 15 years.
+If the U.S. balanced the federal budget and started generating $1 trillion surpluses instead of $500 Billion deficits, and jump started paying off our debt with 2 trillion in asset sales, we could be debt free in roughly 15 years.
 Our nation would be safer, our taxes could be drastically lowered, and since we no longer have a national debt, we would save another $215 Billion a year.
 I know that these changes won’t happen, but it’s fun to think about ways to fix the country’s money problems.
 The national debt has increased by a factor of 10 since my birth, which is completely unacceptable.

-What solutions would you make to balance the budget?
+What solutions would you make to balance the federal budget?
 Do you think any of my solutions are politically viable?